List of original highways in Louisiana (51–100): Louisiana State Route 65

+Louisiana State Route 65 existed from 1921 to 1955.

 Louisiana State Route 66

+Louisiana State Route 66 existed from 1921 to 1955.

 Louisiana State Route 67

 Louisiana State Route 67 ran 16.1 mi in a general east–west direction in two disconnected segments.
 The western portion extended from State Route 15 at Foules, Catahoula Parish to a dead end at the Tensas River.
 The route resumed on the opposite bank of the river in Tensas Parish, extending to US 65/State Route 3 in Waterproof.

 Louisiana State Route 68

 Louisiana State Route 68 ran 37.9 mi in a north–south direction from State Route 18 in Harrisonburg to the junction of US 165/State Route 14 and State Route 110 in Grayson.